johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This property is often referred to as *Location Transparency* ([wiki](https://en.wikipedia.org/wiki/Location_transparency)), which means that we address resources only by their identity, and not their specific location.
 This enables distributed actors to be moved between local and remote nodes, have them passivate when not in use, and is a key building block to powerful actor based abstractions (in the vein of Virtual Actors, as popularized by Orleans and Akka).

-> Future directions: We can in the future expose `isLocal`,or rather `withLocal`, functionality, allowing to dynamically determine if a distributed actor is local.
-This is rarely necessary, however it may enable specific types of usages which otherwise look a bit awkward.
+> Future directions: We can expose `isLocal` (or rather `withLocal`) functionality, which allows dynamically determine if a distributed actor is local.
+This is rarely necessary, but it may enable specific types of usages which otherwise look a bit awkward.

 #### Progressive Disclosure towards Distributed Actors